sairamyalinga/miniproject/1_Requirements/Readme.md

 # Requirements
 ## Introduction
- -- People play games in their free time.
- -- ROCK,PAPER,SCISSORS is such game played with atleast two players.
+ -- People play games in their free time.\n --ROCK,PAPER,SCISSORS is such game played with atleast two players.
  -- It is played by showing signs with hands for every consecutive shout of ROCK PAPER SCISSORS.

 ## Research